donomii/racketprogs/README.md

 An experiment to make manipulating and reformatting text easier

-## bookmark-downloader
+## bookmark-downloader * racket

-Reads your firefox bookmarks file, then downloads all the links
+Reads your firefox bookmarks file, then downloads all the links.
+Contains some useful routines for ripping webpages that I need to extract

+## emailfilter * perl

+Connects to an IMAP mailbox, trains a Bayes filter based on the contents of your spam folder, then classifies your inbox using that model.

 ## extract-subs * perl